Nonlocal conductivity, continued fractions and current vortices in electron fluids: The influence of disorder

-Yet, the ballistic and viscous vortices behave very differently in the presence of disorder scattering (ohmic dissipation).
-Namely, a relatively weak disorder scattering is sufficient to suppress viscous vortices, while having little impact on ballistic vortices, as illustrated in Fig. \ref{fig:WithDisorder}.
-Usually, disorder scattering is nearly temperature-independent, whereas the el-el scattering is strongly temperature dependent (behaving as $\sim T^2$ in Landau Fermi-liquids).
-This means that the quantity $\gamma$ can be tuned by varying temperature, while keeping $\gamma_0$ approximately constant.
-As an illustration we set $\gamma_0=5\, v/w$ and vary $\gamma$ (see Fig. \ref{fig:WithDisorder}(a)).
-We see that this dissipation value is enough to fully suppress viscous backflow (red line), while reducing the ballistic backflow (blue line) only by $\sim 5$ times.
-The property of ballistic vortices to be more resilient than viscous vortices in the presence of ohmic dissipation suggests a simple and direct diagnostic allowing to discriminate the two regimes in experiment.
+To the contrary, the ballistic and viscous vortices behave very differently in the presence of disorder scattering (ohmic dissipation).
+Specifically, as illustrated in Fig. \ref{fig:WithDisorder}, relatively weak disorder scattering proves sufficient to suppress viscous vortices, while having a relatively small impact on ballistic vortices, as discussed above.
+Electron-electron scattering is strongly temperature-dependent, behaving as $\sim T^2$ in 3D Fermi liquids \cite{BaymPethick} (also see recent work on 2D Fermi liquids \cite{Ledwith2019,tomogrph,Kryhin2022,Kryhin2023b,DasSarma2022}).
+Momentum relaxing scattering features little temperature dependence when it is due to scattering by disorder, and a linear $T$ dependence for electron-phonon scattering.
+Consequently, the parameters $\gamma$ and $\gamma_{p}$ can be adjusted by varying temperature, which makes the flow patterns sensitive to temperature.
+To illustrate this effect, we set $\gamma_{p}=5\, v/w$ and vary $\gamma$ as shown in Fig. \ref{fig:WithDisorder}(a).
+Notably, this $\gamma_{p}$ value is sufficient to fully suppress viscous backflow (indicated by the red line), while reducing ballistic backflow (depicted by the blue line) by only about $5$ times.
+The property of ballistic vortices being more resilient than viscous vortices in the presence of ohmic dissipation suggests a simple diagnostic for discriminating between the two regimes in experiments.

-It is also instructive to consider how ballistic and viscous vortices, which have approximately equal intensity in the absence of ohmic dissipation, are suppressed as the disorder scattering rate $\gamma_0$ increases, see Fig. \ref{fig:WithDisorder} (b) and (c).
+It is also instructive to consider how ballistic and viscous vortices, which have approximately equal intensity in the absence of ohmic dissipation, are suppressed as the disorder scattering rate $\gamma_{p}$ increases, see Fig. \ref{fig:WithDisorder} (b) and (c).
 In both cases we observe a transition to the ohmic flow regime that shows no backflow.
-Yet, the values $\gamma_0$ above which the flow becomes effectively Ohmic are very different for the two cases.
-Ballistic vortices are quite robust and can endure disorder scattering as high as $\gamma_0=10^{3}\,v/w$.
-Viscous vortices, to the contrary, are affected significantly by much smaller ohmic dissipation.
-E.g., dissipation as small as $\gamma_0=2\times10^{-2}\,v/w$ results in a loss of the second (Moffatt) vortex and weakens the backflow amplitude 2 times, while for the ballistic case a similar reduction of the backflow happens only for $\gamma_0=1\,v/w$.
-These values are in a good agreement with the simple estimates given above in Eq.\eqref{eq:conductivities_a_b}.
+Yet, the characteristic values of $\gamma_{p}$ above which the flow becomes effectively ohmic are very different for the two cases.
+Vortices in ballistic regime are quite robust in the presence of ohmic dissipation and can sustain disorder scattering as high as $\gamma_{p}=10^{3}\,v/w$.
+For example, dissipation as small as $\gamma_{p}=2\times10^{-2}\,v/w$ results in a loss of the second (Moffatt) vortex and weakens the backflow amplitude 2 times, while for the ballistic case a similar reduction of the backflow happens for $\gamma_{p}=1\,v/w$.
+These values are in agreement with the simple estimates given above in Eq.\eqref{eq:conductivities_a_b}.